Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 \mypara{Adversary's Goal} Given a target image generated by a text-to-image generation model, the goal of the adversary is to steal the target prompt that leads to the target image.
-The stolen prompt ideally should satisfy the following four quantitative goals. \begin{itemize} \item \mypara{Semantic Similarity} The stolen prompt should share high semantic similarity with the target prompt, which is normally measured in the text embedding space.
-This is important as text-to-image generation models essentially condition on the text embeddings during the image generation process.
+The stolen prompt should ideally satisfy four quantitative goals. \begin{itemize} \item \mypara{Semantic Similarity} The stolen prompt should share high semantic similarity with the target prompt, normally measured in the text embedding space.
+This is important because text-to-image generation models essentially condition on the text embeddings during the image generation.
 Here, the semantic similarity considers both subjects and prompt modifiers. \item \mypara{Modifier Similarity} The stolen prompt should contain as many modifiers of the target prompt as possible.
-As the modifiers take an essential role in guaranteeing the quality of the generated image (see \autoref{section:measurement}), higher modifier similarity results in better attack performance. \item \mypara{Image Similarity} By feeding the stolen prompt to the text-to-image generation model again, the adversary expects the model to generate a similar stolen image to the target image. \item \mypara{Efficiency} Efficiency refers to the speed of stealing a prompt; it is always desired by the adversary to mount their attacks on a large scale efficiently. \end{itemize} Besides, considering the usage of the target prompt mentioned in \autoref{section:background}, the stolen prompt should also lead to images depicting different subjects in the style of the target image.
+As the modifiers take an essential role in guaranteeing the quality of the generated image (see \autoref{section:measurement}), higher modifier similarity results in better attack performance. \item \mypara{Image / Pixel Similarity} By feeding the stolen prompt to the text-to-image generation model again, the adversary expects the model to generate a similar stolen image to the target image.
+Here, the similarity can be regarded as both image semantic and pixel-level similarity. \end{itemize} Besides, considering the usage of the target prompt mentioned in \autoref{section:background}, the stolen prompt should also lead to images depicting different subjects in the style of the target image.
 Therefore, we also qualitatively assess \attack from this angle.

 \mypara{Adversary's Capability} We assume the adversary's capabilities in a real-world setting.
 First, the adversary can collect public prompts and the corresponding images via online services like Lexica.
 Second, the adversary has black-box access to the target text-to-image generation model.